Balvald/ArtemisScannerTracker/README.md

 - Multi Commander Support.
 The plugin can handle you playing with many different CMDRs on the same machine with the same EDMC installation.

 - Shows the Clonal Colony Range of the last scanned exobiology scan, and your current distance to up to two previous scan locations with corresponding bearing.
-    - will show in _c o l o u r_ if you've driven far enough for the next exobiolgy scan
+    - Will show in _c o l o u r_ if you've driven far enough for the next exobiology scan

 - A button that copies the value of your currently unsold scans to your clipboard